-The restoration crew reports to the Restoration Projects Manager.
+The Restoration Crew Assistant Lead reports to the Restoration Projects Manager.

 LOCATION AND SCHEDULE

-The restoration crew is based out of the Greenway Trust Field Office at Lake Sammamish State Park in Issaquah, and will work on surrounding public lands.
-The restoration crew works a 10-hour workday, on a Tuesday-Friday schedule, with occasional Saturday volunteer events.
-The position is currently scheduled to run from late-February into November 2019 with a possible extension thereafter.
+The Restoration Crew is based out of the Greenway Trust Field Office at Lake Sammamish State Park in Issaquah, WA and will work on surrounding public lands.
+The Restoration Crew works a 10-hour workday, on a Tuesday-Friday schedule, with occasional Saturday volunteer events.
+This position is currently scheduled to run from late-February into November 2020 with a possible extension thereafter.
 This position is contingent upon funding secured by the Greenway Trust.

-The Greenway Trust Stewardship Program provides long-term stewardship of public and private land in the Mountains to Sound Greenway, which includes nearly 900,000 acres of public lands from Puget Sound to Central Washington.
-The Greenway Trust works closely with federal, state, county and city agencies, nonprofit partners, AmeriCorps conservation corps programs, and volunteers to complete ecological restoration (tree plantings, invasive plant survey and removal, riparian restoration, reforestation), forest road removal and road-to-trail conversion, trail maintenance and construction, and technical design, fundraising, implementation, and post-project maintenance.
+The Greenway Stewardship Program provides long-term stewardship of public lands in the Mountains to Sound Greenway, which consists of over 900,000 acres of public lands along Interstate 90 from Seattle to Central Washington.
+The Greenway Trust works on federal, state, county, city and private lands completing tree plantings, invasive plant removal, riparian restoration, logging road removal, trail maintenance and construction, and a host of other stewardship activities.

 The Mountains to Sound Greenway Trust leads and inspires action to conserve and enhance the landscape from Seattle across the Cascade Mountains to Central Washington, ensuring a long-term balance between people and nature.
 Our coalition of community members, businesses, government agencies, and donors is joined together by the ethos that when we have meaningful connections with our natural surroundings, we are healthier and happier, our communities are stronger and more equitable; our lives are better.